Daniel Collyer

-Collyer was educated at Rugby School and Clare College, Cambridge; and ordained in 1871.
+Collyer was born in 1848 in Little Shelford, Cambridge.
+He was educated at Rugby School and Clare College, Cambridge; and ordained in 1871.

 After a curacy in Falkenham he was Vicar of Castle Acre then West Newton.
 He was Chaplain at Hyeres from 1890 to 1893; and then at Cannes until his appointment as Archdeacon.
 After his return from the Mediterranean he was the Incumbent at Wymondham then Bobbington.

+He died in d Dedham, Essex in 1924.